kazu-yamamoto/unit-test-example/markdown/en/tutorial.md

-AZ: I am editing the doc as I proofread, and will comment on my changes where I am unsure with a prefix of AZ, as here

 #Up-front Unit testing in Haskell
-AZ: I presume you mean a test-driven approach,

 This article is a tutorial about unit testing in Haskell using doctest, hspec and Cabal.